 A few years later, what we now call the Marvel Comics Group started up, and a few years after that, they came up with their own Captain Marvel (in Marvel Super-Heroes #12, 1967).

 Several people have donned the costume and assumed the name of Captain Marvel since then, but here's the latest, Carol Danvers, who became Captain Marvel in Captain Marvel #1, 2012.

 BUT...
 It gets more interesting.
 In the early seventies, DC Comics themselves decided to license the rights for the original Captain Marvel, and publish him along with all their other titles.

 The problem?
 Marvel Comics now had the name "Captain Marvel" trademarked.
-So DC put out a comic named Shazam! -- featuring "the original Captain Marvel" -- and that's why a lot of people, to this day, think that Shazam is the name of the character, Captain Marvel!
+So DC put out a comic named Shazam! -- featuring "the original Captain Marvel" -- and that's why a lot of people, for many years, thought that Shazam was the name of the character, Captain Marvel!
 Because of this, among other reasons (probably), a few years ago DC Comics actually changed the character's name to Shazam!